App Development Costs

 Kinvey calculator: $321,000

 This Kinvey estimate was for the price of building the apps yourself.
-To be fair, Kinvey also calculated the lower cost of $139,000 to build the app using their own BaaS platform.
+To be fair, Kinvey also calculated the lower cost of $139,000 to build the app using its own BaaS platform.

 - Enterprise Mobile App Calculator (Propelics)